Charles Lee Isbell Jr.

+Charles Lee Isbell Jr. (born December 18, 1968) is an American computer scientist, currently serving as the 11th chancellor of the University of Illinois Urbana-Champaign since August 2025.

+Isbell joined the faculty of the Georgia Institute of Technology College of Computing in 2002 and served as the dean of the College of Computing from July 2019 to July 2023.
+He served as provost and vice chancellor for academic affairs at the University of Wisconsin–Madison from August 2023 to June 2025.

-Charles Lee Isbell Jr. is an American computationalist, researcher, and educator.
-He has been a professor in the Georgia Institute of Technology College of Computing since 2002, and since July 2019 is the John P. Imlay, Jr. Dean of the College.
-His research interests focus on machine learning and artificial intelligence, particularly interactive and human-centered AI.
-He has published over 100 scientific papers.
-In addition to his research work, Isbell has been an advocate for increasing access to and diversity in higher education.
+Isbell's research interests focus on machine learning and artificial intelligence, particularly interactive and human-centered AI.
+He has published about 100 scientific papers.

 Early life and education

-Isbell earned his bachelor of science degree in information and computer science in 1990 from the Georgia Institute of Technology, where he was named its outstanding student by the president as a part of Georgia's Annual Academic Recognition Day.
+Isbell earned his Bachelor of Science degree with a major in information and computer science in 1990 from the Georgia Institute of Technology, where he was named its outstanding student by the president as a part of Georgia's Annual Academic Recognition Day.
 Awarded a fellowship from AT&T Bell Labs as well as an NSF fellowship, he continued his education at the MIT Computer Science and Artificial Intelligence Laboratory.
 There, he pursued research in artificial intelligence and machine learning as well as introducing what may have been the first on-line Black History Database.
-After earning his PhD from MIT in 1998, Isbell joined AT&T Labs – Research.
+After receiving a PhD from the Massachusetts Institute of Technology in 1998, Isbell joined AT&T Labs – Research.
 In the fall of 2002, he returned to Georgia Tech to join the faculty of the College of Computing.
+In Summer 2023, he began as Provost at the University of Wisconsin.

 Career

 At Georgia Tech, Isbell pursued reform in computing education.
 He received an award in 2006 for his work on Threads, Georgia Tech's structuring principle for computing curricula.
 He was also awarded in 2014 for being an architect of the Georgia Tech Online Master of Science in Computer Science, a MOOC-supported degree program that has received international attention and was the first of its kind.
 Isbell testified before Congress on the topic.
 In 2008, Isbell became an associate dean of the college.
 Four years later in 2012, he became the senior associate dean, and in 2017, he became the executive associate dean.

-As a professor and administrator, he has continued to focus on issues of broadening participation in computing.
-Isbell is the founding executive director for the Constellations Center for Equity in Computing.
+As a professor and administrator, he continued to focus on issues of broadening participation in computing.
+Isbell is the founding executive director for the Constellations Center for Education in Computing.

+Isbell's work with agents that interact in social communities has been featured in the New York Times, the Washington Post, Time magazine, and congressional testimony.